 Our experiences section focuses on Tanzania's unique activities and niche experiences.
-Specialist photographic safaris, the Serengeti's mobile camps and boating safaris for example.
+Specialist photographic safaris, the Serengeti's mobile camps, and boating safaris for example.

 Tanzania is the finest country in all Safari Africa!
 The quality of its national parks and game reserves is simply sky high.
 This is Great Migration land, choc-a-bloc with wildlife.
 Book a trip to the Serengeti with YZ and you can be certain of being as close to the action as possible – and no more so, than if you opt to stay in the area’s mobile camps!
 And keen photographers will snap up the opportunity to take a special safari with famous wildlife photographer Will Burrard-Lucas.
-This experience is available from late October to mid-December, when the Great Migration is at its busiest and best!
+This experience is available from late October to mid-December when the Great Migration is at its busiest and best!

 Choosing your camp and understanding the herds’ movements is critical to making the most of a trip to experience the Great Migration.
-We give a summary of the herds’ movements and the best camps at different prices.

 Yellow Zebra Safaris have teamed up with WildlifePhoto.com, run by famous wildlife photographer Will Burrard-Lucas, to provide superb photographic ‘Great Migration and Big Cat safaris’ in Tanzania’s Serengeti National Park.

 One of the most striking feature of Tanzania's Nyerere National Park is the wide Rufiji River, which winds its way more than 250km through Nyerere and on towards the sea.
 A major advantage is that you can explore the area by boat!